rockneurotiko/ex_gram/guides/telemetry.md

 > #### OpenTelemetry {: .tip}
 >
-> ExGram ships with built-in OpenTelemetry support via `ExGram.Opentelemetry`.
-It
+> To have OpenTelemetry traces and spans in your bots, use the [`OpentelemetryExGram`](https://hex.pm/packages/opentelemetry_ex_gram) library.
-> attaches to the events below and creates OTel spans automatically, with full
+> It attaches to the events below and creates OTel spans automatically, with full
 > context propagation across GenServer and spawn boundaries.
 >
 > See the [OpenTelemetry guide](opentelemetry.md) for setup instructions and